liferay/liferay-docs/developer/frameworks/articles/160-search/xx-queries-and-filters/01-queries-and-filters-intro.markdown

 7.2 Query APIs
 [here](https://github.com/liferay/liferay-portal/tree/7.2.x/modules/apps/portal-search/portal-search-api/src/main/java/com/liferay/portal/search/query).

-+$$$
+| **Note**: Support for the legacy

-**Note**: The support for "legacy" `com.liferay.portal.kernel.search.Query.getPreBooleanFilter()` is only present in the new Search Request builder and assembler implementation to allow for backwards compatibility with how Liferay's Indexer frameworks handles queries.
-Ideally, you should not wrap the BooleanQuery with another BooleanQuery.
-In addition, not all Query should have filters allowed according to Elasticsearch's API.
+| `com.liferay.portal.kernel.search.Query.getPreBooleanFilter()` is only present
+| in the new search request builder and assembler implementation to allow for

-$$$
+| backwards compatibility with the `Indexer` framework's handling of queries.
+| The older approach encourages some practices that are not ideal:
+|
+| - Wrapping a `BooleanQuery` with another `BooleanQuery`.
+|
+| - Some queries shouldn't have filters according to Elasticsearch's API.

-Despite the more unified approach, you should understand the functional difference between filtering and querying:
+Despite the more unified filtering and querying code, you should understand the functional difference between filtering and querying:

 *Filters* ask a yes or no question for every document.
 A filter might ask _is the status field equal to staging or live?_